 For me, hobbies are generally activities that I fit around my other, primary pursuits.

-For instance, I might go to the gym in the afternoon for a break from work, or play some sport in the evenings after a busy day.
+I might go to the gym for a break from work, or play tennis in the evenings after a busy day.
 I might take a lunch break to read my book and get away from the computer…And so on.

-Travel, by comparison, is almost the opposite.
-The way I see it, travel is always the primary thing.
-I wish to mould my schedule around travel- not the other way around.
+The way I see it, the experience of travel is always the primary thing.
+I mould my schedule around travel, not the other way around!

 It becomes the ultimate focus.
 For all its major advantages, I’ve made travel the priority.

 It isn’t just a fun thing I restrict to leisure time.
-I literally see it as actual time-time (if that makes sense?).
+I literally see it as actual time-time.

 How do I explain that?
-I guess it relates to how I describe what I’m currently doing to people.
+I guess it relates to how I describe what I’m doing right now to my friends and family.

 Equally, I can continue with my other actual hobbies while I travel.

 I’ll read, exercise, write, draw…all while on the road.
-If travel really is a hobby, then that means I’m doing a hobby within a hobby, which is a weird form of traveling hobby multi-tasking that’s too confusing to wrap my head around.
+If travel really is a hobby, then I guess that’d mean I’m doing a hobby within a hobby, which is a weird form of traveling hobby multi-tasking that’s too confusing to wrap my head around.

 At the end of the day, I get so much more from travel than I do almost anything else in my life.

-In my eyes, the Google definition I started with just doesn’t do it justice!
+In my eyes, the Google definition I started this travel hobby post with just doesn’t do it justice!

-Dive headfirst into travel and, as clichéd as it sounds, it sort of becomes…just ordinary life.
+Dive headfirst into travelling and, as clichéd as it sounds, it sort of becomes…ordinary life.

-And it is this that gets to the crux of why I don’t see travel as a hobby.
-Simply, it becomes more than just a thing to do: no longer just some thing, or activity.
+And it’s this that gets to the crux of why I don’t see travel as a hobby.
+Simply, it becomes more than just something to do.

-It becomes a way of interacting with the world: a lifestyle that impacts all areas of who you are and how you operate.
+It becomes a way of interacting with the world: a lifestyle that impacts all areas of who you are, how you see yourself, and how you operate as an individual.

 What do you reckon?
-Am I talking rubbish?
 Do you see travel as a hobby or something more?
 Let me know in the comments!